Tyumener/car-adverts/README.md

 * The application is to be used internally by a small group of people:
     * No Authentication and Authorization is required
 * The application should not be designed for high load and high data volumes, therefore it's:
-    * Not necessary to use async communication with a persisten storage
+    * Not necessary to use async communication with a persistence storage
     * Not necessary to use server-side caching
     * Data can be sorted in memory on the server